RoryBr1/Milestone-2/readme.md

 ## Future Features
 While the primary functionalities of the site have been achieved, additional features could add to the user's experience on the site.
 Future developers should consider this list of potential features.
+* The map does not automatically zoom to the scope of all markers; this means that when a category is clicked, some markers may be loaded outside of the visible portion of the map, and users may have to maneuver the map to view them.
+Scoping the map to include all loaded markers is an useful feature and should be of priority to future developers.
 * An informational video on the homepage to increase the educational value of the website.
 A visual media professional could be employed to produce a high-quality informational video for the front page of the website.
 * On the "Plan A Visit" section > Interactive Map > "Saved Places" list, functionality could be added so that when a list-item is clicked, the relevant marker and info-window is highlighted on the map.
 This would enable users to quickly find the location of their Saved Places.
 * "Suggested Places to Visit" or similar.
 A list could be added on either the homepage or the "Plan A Visit" page, which displays suggested locations for the user to discover on the map.
 The list could be updated with popular locations, or locations which are holding events on the given week.
 When clicked, list-items open the location's marker on the map, allowing them to save the suggested place to their Saved Places.